pamolloy/linuxbootchain/doc/kexec.md

 `kexec` is a kernel boot loader that skips the boot loaders that execute when power cycling a device.

 Note that there are ways `kexec` runs.
-Either "without an option paramter", which loads the kernel and runs `shutdown` assuming that `shutdown` supports kexec-based rebooting by running `kexec -e`.
+Either "without an option parameter", which loads the kernel and runs `shutdown` assuming that `shutdown` supports kexec-based rebooting by running `kexec -e`.
 Alternatively with `-l` and then `-e`, which loads the kernel and runs `reboot`.